Shishir-129/HealthSaathi/backend/CHROMADB_SUMMARY.md

 ## Summary of Changes

-ChromaDB has been fully integrated into the HealthSathi project for semantic caching, user context retrieval, and medical knowledge management.
+ChromaDB has been fully integrated into the HealthSaathi project for semantic caching, user context retrieval, and medical knowledge management.

 ---